getethos/ethos-design-system/src/components/AsyncTypeahead/AsyncTypeahead.md

 ;<AsyncTypeahead
   renderInput={SearchInput}
   minChars={2}
-  // The restcountries.eu schema puts the dropdown options
+  // The example restcountries.eu schema puts the dropdown option
-  // displayable field in `name` as in `item.name` dataKey="name"
+  // displayable fields in a `name` property as in `item.name`
-  value={location}
+  // You'll need to map this key per your own JSON schema! dataKey="name" value={location}
   onChange={handleOnChange}